 Just to let you know, for the unlikely case that anybody shares my nerdy predilection for exuberant Russian piano music: I will be presenting my paper on Nikolai Medtner‘s E minor Sonata ›Night Wind‹, Op.
 25 No. 2, once again as part of the 17th annual conference of the Gesellschaft für Musiktheorie at Universität für Musik und darstellende Kunst Graz, on November 17, 1.30 pm.
 Analytical insights will be augmented by in-depth examination of the work’s poetic and hermeneutic contexts.
 I’d be so lucky to enjoy your company!

 September keeps me busy with two activities related to the music of Nikolai Medtner.
-I am again contributing to a project based at TU Dresden, providing harmonic analyses for a bunch of Medtner’s fascinating skazki in order to make the music accessible to computational modeling.
+I am again contributing to a project in the field of cognitive musicology based at EPF Lausanne, providing harmonic analyses for a bunch of Medtner’s fascinating skazki in order to make the music accessible to computational modeling.
 At the end of the month I will be participating in the annual conference of Gesellschaft für Musikforschung for the first time, presenting a paper on Medtner’s massive ›Night Wind‹ Sonata, Op.
 25 No. 2, at Universität Kassel.
 Couldn’t be more excited!